jcate95/DaemonBite-Retro-Controllers-USB/PSXControllerUSB/README.md

+This version is a very substantial rewrite of the DaemonBite code branch for PSX controllers.
+It no longer makes use of Psx.c and Psx.h to read from the controller, instead making use of PsxNewLib.
+This has the advantage of providing functions for analog sticks out of the box.
+This is mostly a rewrite of the provided code example from PsxNewLib which provides PSX controller functionality via USB, but has been rewritten to provide a usb descriptor which MiSTer should be able to understand, and uses the DaemonBite Gamepad.cpp and Gamepad.h files for the USB functionality.
+Latency testing has not been performed as such, but the experience seems responsive from my limited testing.

+###ORIGINAL README BELOW###

 # DaemonBite PSX Controller To USB Adapter
 ## Introduction
 This is a simple to build adapter for connecting PSX controllers to USB.
 Currently it supports normal digital PSX controllers, analog sticks are not supported.